Surface Water Source Heat Pumps

 The Code of Practice has being drawn up by CIBSE, the Heat Pump Association and the Ground Source Heat Pump Association, supported by DECC.
 It examines the options for extracting heat from surface water to provide heating and rejecting heat to open water to provide cooling.
 The aim is to provide developers with guidance on where SWSHPs can be used to provide large scale heat transfer in densely populated urban areas and raise the standards of design and implementation of water source heat pumps in district heating systems.

-The Code, which has been produced by a steering committee with lead authorship from Nic Wincott of the GSHPA, can be bought from www.cibse.org/CP2.
+The Code, which has been produced by a steering committee with lead authorship from Nic Wincott of the GSHPA, and is available at CIBSE CP2.
 Electronic copies are available without charge to members of CIBSE, HPA and the GSHPA.

 Meanwhile, a short leaflet explaining how the Code can be used by building owners and developers can be seen by clicking the image on the right.